Skip to main content

 How Long Will It Take to Build a She Shed?

 This varies depending on the type of shed you decide to build, if you have your budget in a lump sum, or if you’ll need to build your she shed with budgeting over time.
 For example, you might have enough money to buy a shed kit now, but you might not have the budget to furnish and decorate it yet.
 So, it might take several months.
 If you have all of your budget available at once and you buy a shed kit, you’ll be able to put everything together so much faster.
-So, it will vary from a few days to a few weeks, to maybe even a few months depending on how customized you get and on your budget.
+So, depending on how customized you get and on your budget, it will vary from a few days to a few weeks, to maybe even a few months.

-Is It Cheaper to Build a Shed or Buy a Shed Kit?
+Is It Cheaper to Build a Shed or Buy a She Shed Kit?

 This can be a very tricky question to answer since it’s really dependent on the type of shed you’re looking to build.
 If you want something totally custom, you’ll want to hire someone with a lot of experience or take it on as a project yourself.
 But, be careful.
 While building a custom shed can mean getting 100% of what you want and having more control over the price, it’s easy to go over your budget really quickly if you don’t plan and stick to that plan.
 It can also turn into a big mess if you don’t have a lot of experience building sheds.